(Continued from Part Ten)

 Memphis medical examiner Jerry Francisco announced that the cause of death was cardiac arrest, despite the fact that an autopsy was not yet completed.
 In fact, according to noted Presley author Peter Guralnick, "drug use was heavily implicated".

-The pathologists conducting the autopsy, Guralnick wrote, thought it possible that he had suffered "anaphylactic shock brough on by the codeine pills he had gotten from his dentist" (despite having an allergy to codeine).
+The pathologists conducting the autopsy, Guralnick wrote, thought it possible that he had suffered "anaphylactic shock brought on by the codeine pills he had gotten from his dentist" (despite having an allergy to codeine).

 Further, two lab reports completed two months later suggested that drugs were the primary cause of death.
 One of them found fourteen drugs in Presley's system, ten in significant quantity.
 Francisco's explanation of cardiac arrhythmia is a condition that can only be determined if someone is still alive.